hassaan4584/Swiftjective-C/_posts/2017-09-13-iPhone-X-Dealing-with-Home-Indicator.md

 image: /assets/images/logo.png
 special: "true"
 ---
 In a move that, well, [everyone saw coming][1] — Apple unveiled the iPhone X. And along with it, a new little bar that sits happily towards the bottom bezel that invokes nostalgic feelings of a physical home button.
-Not long after, almost every modern iOS device released afterwards also followed suit.
+Less than a year later, almost every modern iOS device released post iPhone X also followed suit.

-To consumers it means a beautiful new marvel of both hardware and software to throw some dollars at come pre order time.
-To a lot of developers, it meant _what am I supposed do what that thing? _The answer, thankfully, is quite simple.
+To consumers each new "notched" iOS device announced means a beautiful new marvel of both hardware and software to throw some dollars at come pre order time.
+But to a lot of developers, it initially meant _what am I supposed do what that thing_?
+The answer, thankfully, is quite simple.

 This week, we'll look at what Apple has supplied us with to handle the home indicator.